namoopsoo/namoopsoo.github.io/content/post/2024-08-29--architectures.md

 ## Keras 3 approach
-Similarly, Keras 3, has extended itself to make underlying JAX, tensorflow, pytorch libraries think they are talking to a single device.
+Similarly, Keras 3, has extended itself to make underlying JAX, tensorflow, pytorch libraries think they are talking to a single GPU device.

 https://keras.io/guides/distribution/